johndeighan/basic-markdown/README.md

 ---------------------------------------

 Headings
 --------

 You should be able to get by with only 2 levels of headings.
-You can produce a top level heading by typing the text flush left, then following it with a line containing at least 3 '=' characters and no other characters.
+You can produce a top level heading by typing the text flush left, then following it with a line containing at least 3 '=' or '-' characters and no other characters.
 There can be more than one line of text, though there is usually only one.
 Also, the number of '=' characters on the last line is usually about the same as the width of the longest text line.
+I recommend always having a blank line before and after any heading.
 For example:

 	This is a top level heading
 	===========================